How might the ICA promote and facilitate interactivity within its walls?

 RESEARCH, BRAND INNOVATION, STRATEGY, UX/UI, USER TESTING, PRODUCT DESIGN

-Our team created an augmented reality experience for the ICA that allowed visitors to start and contribute to topical and culturally relevant conversations about contemporary art within their atrium.
+This team project was completed in my 1st semester of grad school for a live client.
+Our team created an augmented reality experience for the ICA that allows visitors to contribute. to topical and relevant conversations surrounding contemporary art within their atrium.

-I conducted research on the brand and the category at large, synthesized the research findings of the team, developed the strategy and concept for the project.
-I designed the user journey and the prototyped UX/UI for the experience.
+I conducted research on the brand and the category at large, synthesized the research into user insights, helped develop the strategy and concept for the project.
+I designed the user journey and user-tested the UX/UI for the experience.